andrejanesic/Voice-Assistant/README.rst

 Voice Assistant
 ===============

-Miniature voice assistant developed in Python with Tensorflow/Keras.
+Personal voice assistant developed in Python with Tensorflow/Keras.
 Group assignment conducted as part of the Voice Recognition (5025) and Deep Learning (8032) subjects.

 Project Specs
 -------------